apache/parquet-format/LogicalTypes.md

 A schema that permits self-references must include the `inline` field.

-Each self-reference inherits the compression and encryption settings of the `inline` column chunk in the same row group.
-The corresponding position is the position representing the same `FILE` value in the `inline` column's repetition and definition level stream.
+Each self-reference inherits the compression and encryption settings of the `inline` column chunk of the same row group.
+These settings are properties of the column chunk, so all self-references of a column chunk share them regardless of the page a value is stored in.

 Each referenced byte range is compressed independently using the `CompressionCodec` of the `inline` column chunk. `UNCOMPRESSED` leaves the referenced bytes uncompressed.